tomvandig/eccg/README.md

 ```
 *Typing through relationships: its clear which type the object belongs to, data is shared but not hierarchically, and querying objects through components returns types instead of instances, causing reference chasing on the client*

-How can we improve on the typing capabilities in an ECS shown above, by taking advantage of the different requirements that AEC puts on its ECS data?
+How can we improve on the typing capabilities in an ECS shown above, by taking advantage of the different requirements that AEC puts on its data?

+Specifically what we want from our ECS is:
+* decoupling and shared ownership
+* data composition
+* normal ECS query behavior
+* identifiable types
+* data sharing

+Meanwhile we don't need to consider:
+* memory layout
+* reference chasing

-We can improve by taking another look at composition.
+To find a sweet spot that balances these requirements, we need to take another look at composition.

 # Composition graph